Carine-Tan/Carine-Tan.github.io/index.md

 Capstone 0.1: Basic of Data Science - Research Presentation

-"Research on articles about topics covered during the class:  \n
+"Research on articles about topics covered during the class:
-• Look for practical applications/use cases of data science   \n
+• Look for practical applications/use cases of data science
 • Identify the different aspects of the basics of data science application to that selected articles"

 [Credit Card Fraud: Walk Through A Case Study](/pdf/Month0.1_Presentation.pdf)